DTrejo/dtrejo.github.io/first-time-dads-what-to-really-expect.md

 All the nursery prep stuff is mostly unimportant in comparison.
 Do not paint anything–mom is super sensitive to smells–if you do (don't!!) use zero VoC primer and paint.
 Ergonomic changing table, diapers, wipes, zinc diaper cream, bottle washer, breastfeeding products, mother care products, and other basics are as far as I’d go.

 IMO, DO NOT read/listen any book about expecting: instead read a book balanced between pregnancy, birth, postpartum.
-The [Birth class rec’d by our Doula with Renata and Tia is very good (group)](https://www.thebayareadoula.com/servicesprivateclass-1), if you’re local, go take it!
+The [Birth class rec’d by our doula with Renata and Tia is very good (group)](https://www.thebayareadoula.com/servicesprivateclass-1), if you’re local, go take it!
 Would take it again and also want one on breastfeeding with an actual doll–knit 🧶 puppets are not detailed enough!

 In my opinion any book should cover the first 3 months, not just pregnancy.
 And at least 1/3 the book should be on the birth itself.
 So, 1/3 pregnancy, 1/3 birth, 1/3 the first 3 months (aka fourth trimester).